-Sow three seeds at 10cm (4in) intervals, 2.5cm (1in) deep in rows 30cm (12in) apart, at fortnightly intervals from mid-April to July for a succession of tender, tasty roots.
-Those sown from June onwards can be used for storing in winter, and some people use long or globe varieties for storing, but round roots are also suitable.
+Sow three seeds at 10cm (4in) spacings, 2.5cm (1in) deep in rows 30cm (12in) apart, at fortnightly intervals from mid-April to July for a succession of tender, tasty roots.

-Use bolt-resistant varieties for early sowings under cloches in late February or early March.
-Make the first sowings outdoors with no protection in March or April.
+Use bolt-resistant varieties for early sowings under cloches or fleece in late February or early March.
+You can sow without protection from late March onwards.

-Beetroot will grow in any well-drained garden soil but require fertile conditions, best ensured by digging in at least a bucketful of well-rotted garden compost or organic matter, and raking in a handful per square metre/yard of Growmore or other general purpose fertiliser before sowing.
-Early sowings benefit from protection with horticultural fleece or cloches.
+Beetroot will grow in any well-drained garden soil but requires fertile conditions.
+Prior to sowing, dig in around a bucketful of well-rotted garden compost or organic matter and rake in a handful per square metre/yard of Growmore or other general purpose fertiliser.

 Water every 10-14 days in dry spells.
 If plants are not growing strongly, apply 30g per square metre of high nitrogen fertiliser, such as sulphate of ammonia, and water in.

 Bolting: Plants flower and set seed prematurely.

 Remedy: Unless growing for seed sow bolt-resistant varieties.
 Sow or plant at the correct time and keep the soil or compost moist.

 Pull up alternate plants once they have reached golf ball size, leaving the others to reach maturity.
 Harvest these when they reach the size of a cricket ball.

 This unusual Beetroot in cream goes well with game or roast beef